crcn/mojo.js/README.md

 ### Subviews (sections) with Mojo

-Sections are sub-views which are specified in a template file.
+Sections are sub-views which are used in a template file.
 Right now there are `lists`, and `states`.
 You can also add a view class as a section in an html template.
 Here's a basic example demonstrating all 3 types of sections:

 ```coffeescript